Business Name: Learning Point Group

 LinkedIn: https://www.linkedin.com/company/learningpointgroup

-I when dealt with a regional CEO who kept a framed method map on the wall behind his desk.
-It was vibrant, comprehensive, and worthless to most of his own leadership team.
+I as soon as dealt with a local CEO who kept a framed strategy map on the wall behind his desk.
+It was colorful, comprehensive, and meaningless to most of his own leadership team.

-During one workshop, I asked his direct reports to sketch their understanding of the method in 3 or 4 bullets.
-We gathered the flipcharts.
-Out of twelve leaders, only two drew anything remotely similar.
-One believed the top priority was rapid expansion into Asia.
+During one workshop, I asked his direct reports to sketch their understanding of the strategy in three or four bullets.
+We collected the flipcharts.
+Out of twelve leaders, just 2 drew anything from another location comparable.
+One believed the concern was fast growth into Asia.
 Another insisted it was margin security.
-A 3rd focused on employer branding.
-Exact same company, exact same leadership conferences, totally various psychological maps.
+A 3rd focused on company branding.
+Exact same business, very same leadership conferences, entirely different mental maps.

 The issue was not the method.
-It was the absence of a shared roadmap, and the lack of leaders equipped to produce one with their teams.
+It was the absence of a shared roadmap, and the absence of leaders geared up to develop one with their teams.

-That is where leadership development stops being an HR project and ends up being a core service tool.
-When succeeded, leadership team coaching, leadership training, and leadership workshops offer people not just skills, but also a shared language and a set of leadership tools that help them translate strategy into aligned action across borders, functions, and cultures.
+That is where leadership development stops being an HR job and becomes a core organization tool.
+When done well, leadership team coaching, leadership training, and leadership workshops provide people not just skills, however likewise a shared language and a set of leadership tools that help them equate strategy into aligned action across borders, functions, and cultures.

 This is an article about how to do that.